Meet Barbara

 My Backstory:

 Born and raised in Santa Barbara, California, the daughter of two artists, I have always had an unquenchable desire to make.
 While attending Santa Barbara High School in the 70’s, I learned to fabricate sterling silver jewelry in jewelry making class.
 I continued to grow my skills through my college years and enjoyed wearing and gifting what I made.
-While attending UC Santa Barbara as an art student, I spent many hours in the ceramics lab, ending up with a degree emphasis in ceramics.
-I was able to learn art theory and fundamentals of design and apply them to my jewelry making today.
+While attending UC Santa Barbara as an art student, I was able to learn art theory, history, and the fundamentals of design, which I now apply to my creations.

-In 1985 I joined the teaching profession and for the last twenty-two years of my career, I directed the technology program at my school.
-One day, an art teacher at my school gave me a dried up piece of precious metal clay
+In 1985 I joined the teaching profession, and for the last twenty-two years of my career, I directed the technology program at my school in Santa Barbara.
+One day, an art teacher gave me a dried-up piece of silver metal clay.

 After re-hydrating it and torch firing my first piece, I knew I had found my new passion.
 My love of ceramics and metal fabrication had found a perfect union with metal clay!
 It was time to create jewelry again.
 Sweet Cedar Jewelry Design went into business in the spring of 2010.
 I set up Dad’s pride and joy, a desk that his dad made for him, to use as my jeweler’s bench.
 Dad and Grandpa would be overjoyed to see me using this fabulously functional piece of furniture, which Grandpa made by hand for his son.
 Grandpa was particularly good with his hands and loved using tools, like me.